folio-org/stripes/doc/dev-guide.md

 * `okapi` -- a structure containing configuration information about the connection of Okapi:

-  * `url` -- the base URL used in communication with Okapi. **In general, you should not use this** but there may be times when it is necessary to make an out-of-band call using [`fetch`](https://github.com/matthew-andrews/isomorphic-fetch) rather then have Stripes Connect handle communication.
+  * `url` -- the base URL used in communication with Okapi. **In general, you should not use this** but there may be times when it is necessary to make an out-of-band call using [`fetch`](https://github.com/matthew-andrews/isomorphic-fetch) rather than have Stripes Connect handle communication.

   * `tenant` -- the unique ID of the FOLIO tenant that is being accessed.